kevinlin/ai-sdlc-playbook/docs/prompt-library/documentation/prompt-assignement-review.md

   - Overall Assessment for the client manager to grasp the evaluation outcome
   - Total number of src files and Totla lines of code reviewed (excluding non-src files)
 - Followed by a Highlight section
-  - List out where the candidate did well from the assignement
+  - List out where the candidate did well from the assignment
 - Followeed by the findings one by one
   - Each finding should have its own header h3 inside the div
   - Apply numbering on findings header